jinqi3/jinqi3.github.io/_pages/cv.md

 Education
 ======
 * M.S. in Information Science, Japan Advanced Institute of Science and Technology , 2025
-* B.E. in Systems Life Engineering, Maebashi Institute of Techonology, 2023
+* B.E. in Systems Life Engineering, Maebashi Institute of Technology, 2023

 Work experience
 ======